Template Inheritance and Reusability

 Tips

-• The last top-level block does not need to have closing tag (block ends with the end of the document).
-This simplifies the writing of child templates with one primary block.
+• The last top-level block does not need a closing tag (the block ends with the end of the document).
+This simplifies writing child templates that contain one primary block.

-• For extra readability, you can optionally give a name to your {/block} tag, for example {/block footer}.
+• For better readability, you can optionally give the block name in the {/block} tag, for example {/block footer}.
 However, the name must match the block name.
 In larger templates, this technique helps you see which block tags are being closed.

 • You can’t directly define multiple block tags with the same name in the same template.
 But this can be achieved using dynamic block names.